HolgerHees/cloudsync/README.md

 **java >= 7 and Java Cryptography Extension (JCE)**

-To use it, copy 'config/cloudsync.config.default' to 'config/cloudsync.config' and set your PASSPHRASE, REMOTE_CLIENT_ID and REMOTE_CLIENT_SECRET.
+To use it, copy ```'config/cloudsync.config.default'``` to ```'config/cloudsync.config'``` and set your PASSPHRASE, REMOTE_CLIENT_ID and REMOTE_CLIENT_SECRET.
+To get the last two parameter follow https://github.com/HolgerHees/cloudsync/wiki/Google-Client-Credentials.
-The last two can be generated on https://console.developers.google.com/project.
-PASSPHRASE will be your masterpassword for all archived files.

 to create a backup of '/data' call: